f0ti/thesis/dataset/README.md

 # Dataset

-This module will server as a repository for all the operations performed for generating the dataset
+This module will server as a repository for all the operations performed for generating the dataset.

+## Point Cloud transformation

+The used datasets have different formats